kendlenx/carbon-tracker/assets/legal/terms_of_service.md

-# Terms of Service for Carbon Tracker
+# Terms of Service for Carbon Step

 **Last updated:** October 15, 2024

 ## 1. Acceptance of Terms

-By downloading, installing, or using Carbon Tracker, you agree to be bound by these Terms of Service.
+By downloading, installing, or using Carbon Step, you agree to be bound by these Terms of Service.

 ## 2. Description of Service

-Carbon Tracker is a mobile application that helps users track and reduce their carbon footprint through:
+Carbon Step is a mobile application that helps users track and reduce their carbon footprint through:
 - Personal carbon footprint calculation
 - Activity tracking and logging
 - Goal setting and achievement system